mullr/puppetdb/documentation/api/commands.markdown

 See [fact wire format v4][factsv4] for more information on the payload of this command.

-### "deactivate node", version 2
+### "deactivate node", version 3

-The payload is expected to be the certname of a node, as a raw JSON string, which will be deactivated effective as of the time the command is *processed*.
+The payload is a JSON map, formatted as follows:

+     {
+      "certname": <string>,
+      "producer_timestamp": <datetime>
+     }

+`certname` is required, and indicates the node to be deactivated.

+`producer_timestamp` is optional but *highly* recommended.
+When provided, it is used to determine the precedence between this command and other commands which modify the same node.
+This field is provided by, and should thus reflect the clock of, the Puppet master.

+When `producer_timestamp` is not provided, the PuppetDB server's local time is used.
+If another command is received for a node while a non-timestamped "deactivate node" command is pending processing, the results are *undefined*.

 ### "store report", version 5